athahar/paynow/README.md

-## PayPal REST API Sample for Node.js

-Sample app using Paypal Rest APIs
+## Sample app using Paypal Rest APIs

-### Configuration
+### Config

+1. Create a Paypal developer account
-Get your API credentials over at [developer.paypal.com](http://developer.paypal.com/webapps/developer/applications/myapps) by creating a new application.
-Use these credentials in the [config.json](../master/config.json) file.
+2. Get your API credentials at [developer.paypal.com](http://developer.paypal.com/webapps/developer/applications/myapps) by creating a new application.

-The app uses standard PayPal test credentials at this very moment.
+3. Use these credentials in the [config.json](../master/config.json) file.

 ### Running it

-First of all install all needed packages using `npm install`.
-Then run the app by using `node app.js`.
+1. npm install
+2. node app.js

 source - [Paypal](https://github.com/paypal/rest-api-sdk-nodejs)